 Mostly, they are crestfallen.
 As a group they are visiting other courses and clubs, who are happy to take them and their business.
-It has strengthened the camaraderie of the membership, Porter says, but he knows, eventually, the Metacomet group will be fractured.
+It has strengthened the camaraderie of the membership, Porter says, but he knows, eventually, the Metacomet crew will be fractured.

 “We can talk about it until we’re blue in the face, the reasons and this that and other things," Trainor says.
 “All that matters is it's gone.
 It’s just one of those places you can’t replicate.
 It will never be the same."

 It should be noted Metacomet is named after “Metacom,” a Wampanoag warrior who fought American colonists over indigenous sovereignty.
 He was noble and feared, and it is estimated a tenth of the American population was lost in what became known as Metacom’s War.

 You are using an unsupported version of Internet Explorer.
 Please upgrade to Internet Explorer 11 or use a different web browser.